top of page

 If the person we care for is in the early stages of a degenerative disease like dementia, adding ourselves to their bank account means we can pay bills and withdraw money on their behalf.

 Many carers in the Mobilise Community say that it’s important to set up these arrangements in advance.
-It’s more challenging to gain decision-making financial powers if the account holder is no longer able to understand or sign legal documents.
+It’s harder to gain decision-making financial powers if the account holder is no longer able to understand or sign legal documents.

-Having access to their accounts also means we can check that they’re not being financially exploited - which is unfortunately a risk in this day and age.
+Having access to their accounts also means we can check that they’re not being financially exploited - which is sadly a risk in this day and age.

 How to set up a third-party mandate: